longpractice/linux_kernel_index/mm/p.md

 ## pageblock_flags
 field in `struct zone`, it is an array of unsigned long.
 It has enough space to hold bit property of all page blocks.
 Each block needs NR_PAGEBLOCKBITS bits which is 4 bits.
 So one element of pageblock_flags in 64 bit machine could hold flags for 16 page blocks.

+## page_table_range_init
+This function initializes a certain range of kernel virtual memory with new bootmem page tables, everywhere page tables are missing in the given range.
+NOTE: The pagetables are allocated contiguous on the physical space so we can cache the place of the first one and move around without checking the pgd every time.

+This function only init to the level of pmd, the ptes are not set.
+This is useful then when we only want the page table data structures but not want to set the pte yet.

 ## page_zone
 from a page instance, get a zone that the page is in.
 Note that the node number as well as the zone number information are stored inside